Delicatessen: M-Estimation in Python

-~\\ \begin{multicols}{2} M-estimation is a general statistical framework for analysis based on asymptotic inference \cite{Stefanski2002}.
-Here, we introduce \texttt{delicatessen}, an open-source Python library that flexibly automates the mathematics of M-estimation. \texttt{delicatessen} includes a variety of built-in estimating equations (e.g., robust regression, four parameter log-logistic models, etc.) and supports custom, user-specified estimating equations.
-While other M-estimation implementations are available \cite{Saul2020, Pedregosa2011, Seabold2010}, \texttt{delicatessen} provides a number of advantages (Appendix Table 1).
-To help contextualize the value of M-estimation, we showcase applications common to statistical analyses in life sciences research: linear regression with outliers, dose-response curves, and standardization.
+M-estimation is a general large-sample statistical framework \cite{Stefanski2002}.
+Widespread application of M-estimation is hindered by tedious derivative and matrix calculations.
+To address this barrier, we developed \texttt{delicatessen}, an open-source Python library that flexibly automates the mathematics of M-estimation. \texttt{Delicatessen} supports both built-in and custom, user-specified estimating equations.
+To help contextualize the value of M-estimation and \texttt{delicatessen}, we showcase several applications common to statistical analyses in life sciences research: regression with outliers, dose-response curves, and standardization.